URGENT – Volunteer request to help rapid testing in College Sept 6-10, 2021

 How much time do I need to commit?

-We really need volunteers who are able to do at least 4 or 5 of the 22 available shifts over this 2 week period, to avoid the necessity for constant training of new people.
+We really need volunteers who are able to do multiple shifts over this 1 (possibly expanding to 2) week period, to avoid the necessity for constant training of new people.

-The online form below asks you to specify which shifts you can do, but if you have caveats or you’re not sure about certain days yet, you can specify this in the space for comments.
+Our signup form asks you to pick shifts, but if you have caveats or you’re not sure about certain days yet, you can specify this in the space for comments.
 For example, you may be able to make every afternoon shift, but need to leave at 4.30 rather than 5.
 This can be accommodated, so don’t let this put you off.

 It would probably help if you watched this useful video of the process of taking a Lateral Flow Test LFT Version 4 – YouTube .
 All students will be asked to watch this prior to taking the tests.